pagyP/azurefirewall-microhack/Student/04-dns-proxy.md

 ```cmd
 nslookup www.microsoft.com
 ```

 :question:What is the DNS IP Address?

-#### Task 1 - Verify the Firewall logs trought the Log Analitycs workspace

 You can verify if it triggers an alert in the Azure Log Analytics.
 You can use the below Kusto Query: